temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

 1. You can now use this token to send a `complete()` call from another client.
 In another terminal, navigate to the `practice` subdirectory
    1. If you're in the GitPod environment you can instead run `ex4`
-   1. Run the command `mvn exec:java -Dexec.mainClass='asyncactivitycompletion.VerifyAndCompleteTranslatin' -Dexec.args="TASK_TOKEN TRANSLATION"` with your Task Token replacing `TASK_TOKEN` with your Task Token to complete the Activity and replacing `TRANSLATION` with the results from the translation service
+   1. Run the command `mvn exec:java -Dexec.mainClass='asyncactivitycompletion.VerifyAndCompleteTranslation' -Dexec.args="TASK_TOKEN TRANSLATION"` with your Task Token replacing `TASK_TOKEN` with your Task Token to complete the Activity and replacing `TRANSLATION` with the results from the translation service
       1. If you're in the GitPod environment you can instead run `ex4c TASK_TOKEN TRANSLATION` replacing `TASK_TOKEN` with your Task Token to complete the Activity and replacing `TRANSLATION` with the results from the translation service
    1. This will cause your Activity to return and your Workflow to successfully complete.
 The terminal running your Worker process should now show
    ```